ethereum/EIPs/EIPS/eip-x.md

 Due to the asynchronous nature of requests, the vault can only operate with certainty on the quantity that is fully known at the time of the request (`assets` for `deposit` and `shares` for `redeem`).
 The deposit request flow cannot work with a `mint` call, because the amount of `assets` for the requested `shares` amount may fluctuate before the fulfillment of the request.
 Likewise, the redemption request flow cannot work with a `withdraw` call.

-### Parameter Choices for request vs fulfillment
+### Parameter Choices for request vs claiming

-Keeping track of parameters more complex than a single quantity such as `assets` or `shares` between request and fulfillment adds significant complexity to implementations for asynchronous vaults.
+Keeping track of parameters more complex than a single quantity such as `assets` or `shares` between request and claiming adds significant complexity to implementations for asynchronous vaults.
 Therefore, there is no `receiver` parameter in `requestDeposit` or `requestRedeem`.

 ### Optionality of flows and cancels